raspberrypilearning/recruiting-volunteers/en/step_2.md

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**Benifits of volunteering** with a Dojo include learning new skills (communication, teamwork, group management), the opportunity to share your knowledge and experience, making new friends and feeling empowered by helping young people develop skills for the future.
+<span style="color: #0faeb0">**Benefits of volunteering** with a Dojo include learning new skills (communication, teamwork, group management), the opportunity to share your knowledge and experience, making new friends and feeling empowered by helping young people develop skills for the future.
 </p>
+Are there other benefits you and others in your Dojo have gained through the experience of volunteering?
 --- task ---
 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
-Are there other benifits you and others in your Dojo have gained through the experience of volunteering? **Write** these down so you have them to mind when talking to potential volunteers.
+**Write** down three benefits of volunteering with your Dojo, so you have them to mind when talking to potential volunteers.
 </div>
 </div>
 --- /task ---